-Based on our professional judgement, we determined materiality for financial statements as a whole as follows:
+Based on our professional judgement, we determined materiality for the consolidated financial statements as a whole as follows:

-Overall Group materiality GBP 2.73 million (2021: GBP 2.67 million) How we determined it 1% of total assets (2021: 1% of total assets) Rationale for the materiality benchmark We believe that total assets is a primary measure used by the shareholders in assessing the performance of the Group.
+Overall Group materiality GBP 2.64 million (2022: 2.73 million) How we determined it 1% of total assets (2022: 1% of total assets) Rationale for the materiality benchmark We believe that total assets is a primary measure used by the shareholders in assessing the performance of the Group.
 It is also a generally accepted measure used for companies in this industry.

 We use performance materiality to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds overall materiality.
 Specifically, we use performance materiality in determining the scope of our audit and the nature and extent of our testing of account balances, classes of transactions and disclosures, for example in determining sample sizes.
-Our performance materiality was 75% of overall materiality, amounting to GBP 2.05 million (GBP 2.00 million) for the Group financial statements.
+Our performance materiality was 75% (2022: 75%) of overall materiality, amounting to GBP 1.98 million (2022: GBP 2.05 million) for the Group financial statements.